ptgoetz/logback-kafka/README.md

 To configure your application to log to Kafka, add an appender entry in your logback configuration file, a Kafka topic name to log to, and specify your Kafka Producer properties.
-At a minimum, you must provide the 'bootstrap.servers' property.
+At a minimum, you must provide the 'bootstrap.servers', 'key.serializer', and 'value.serializer' properties.
 The properties you submit will be passed on to the Kafka Producer.
 A complete guide to the Producer properties can be found [here](https://kafka.apache.org/documentation.html#producerconfigs).

 An option to log to System out is provided as a sanity check while setting up.